 - Party wall and floor design in residential developments to minimise airborne and impact sound transmission;

-- Control of reverberation times and room acoustics within education and performance spaces to enhance music and speech intelligibility.
+- Control of reverberation times in performance spaces to enhance music and speech intelligibility.

 Find your nearest office below or call us on 0161 242 7900